What is HLH?

 Diagnostic genetic testing

-If the doctor or genetic counselor suspects that a person has HLH, diagnostic testing may take place as follows:
+If the health care provider or genetic counselor suspects that a person has HLH, diagnostic testing may take place as follows:

 - A blood sample is collected.